What parameters are CFOs

 For example, when goods were manufactured and sold, excise duty was charged by the centre.
 Over and above the excise duty, VAT was also charged by the state.
 It led to a tax on tax effect, also known as the cascading effect of taxes.

-The following is the list of indirect taxes in the pre-GST regime:
+The following table list down the taxes in pre-GST regime:

 It applies to certain non-GST goods such as: